 3. Do the same synonym exploration with other words from the book.
-Some words that lend themselves to such discussions are "swooped" and "clipped."
+Some words that lend themselves to such discussions are "house," "door," and "give."
 You may also want to have students suggest words from the book and discuss synonyms of those words.